seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 Did move your greatness and this noble state
 To call upon him; he hopes it is no other
 But for your health and your digestion sake,
-And after-dinner’s breath.
+And after-dinner's breath.

 **AGAMEMNON**
 Hear you, Patroclus:
 We are too well acquainted with these answers:
-But his evasion, wing’d thus swift with scorn,
+But his evasion, wing'd thus swift with scorn,
 Cannot outfly our apprehensions.
 Much attribute he hath, and much the reason
 Why we ascribe it to him; yet all his virtues,